Home » Cardiovascular Health » Human Circulatory System » Circulation Problems

 Sometimes people don’t know that they have atherosclerosis before a heart attack or stroke occurs.
 The reason is that atherosclerosis might not have any signs or symptoms.
 Coronary atherosclerosis can affect any artery in the body.
 It may be present in the arteries of the arms, legs, pelvis, brain, heart or elsewhere.
 As a result, different diseases may develop based on which arteries are affected.
 One of them is coronary artery disease.
 This is when plaque forms in the coronary arteries.
 These arteries supply the heart with oxygen-rich blood.
 When blood flow to the heart is reduced, it may lead to chest pain or even a heart attack.
 Carotid artery disease is another severe manifestation where the plaque builds up on the walls of the carotid arteries.
 These arteries supply oxygen-rich blood to your brain.
 When the brain doesn’t get enough blood, it can lead to stroke.
 Peripheral arterial disease occurs when the major arteries that lead to the extremities are affected by plaque.
 Some symptoms of peripheral arterial disease might be numbness, tingling or pain in the hands and feet.
 This can also include dangerous infections as severe as gangrene and an inability to heal properly from wounds.
 This is also due to the lack of oxygenated blood to the legs, arms, and pelvis.
 There are many more circulatory diseases, but the main question is what can be done to prevent them?

 The best treatment for atherosclerosis is to consult with your healthcare professional to determine the extent of the illness.
 There are many different medications your doctor may want to prescribe for you.
 Taking preventive measures yourself can include changing your lifestyle by incorporating a low fat diet, losing weight if necessary, and starting or increasing your exercise activity.
-If you smoke, ask your physician to recommend a program that will help you quit and avoid starting up again.
+If you smoke, ask your physician to recommend a program that will you quit and avoid starting up again.
 Be aware that there are some risk factors which you are unable to control, such as age and family history of heart disease.
 With some good strong willpower and self determination there is much you can do to minimize the risk.
-These actions along with advice and care will help you to live a longer and healthier life.
+These actions along with medical advice and care will help you to live a longer and healthier life.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.